-There is a common question I come across that asks, “if shengong practices and spiritual healing are so powerful at transforming 90% of the issues within our qi system, why then practice Qigong meditation and clinical healing at all?”
+There is a common question I come across that asks, “if shengong practices and healings are so powerful why then practice Qigong meditation and clinical healing at all?”

 Nutritional health and supplementation nourish our jing and provide the chemical building blocks in our bodies so that we are physically able to make the changes at the cellular and neural level.
 Working through nutrition allows our body to naturally increase our vital force through the conversion of jing to qi along with our qigong practice.
 With this foundation, our lower 3 chakras pertaining to our body and our physical life can naturally turn down more easily and relax.
 This allows for a greater ability to integrate the shifts we make on a spiritual level that impact our thoughts, emotions, and experiences we draw into our lives.
 It becomes much harder to make those healing shifts a reality when our body isn't on the same page to receive the new information if its needs aren't being met.